jcgerhard/cflib/vitepress/pages/utilities.md

   - Must be a non-negative number

 - `options` (object, optional)
-  - `padLength` (number, default: 8)
+  - `length` (number, default: 8)
     - The desired total length of the output string
     - The result will be padded to this length
-  - `incrementStep` (number, default: 1)
+  - `step` (number, default: 1)
     - The value to add to the `startNumber`
-  - `padCharacter` (string, default: '0')
+  - `character` (string, default: '0')
     - The character used for padding the beginning of the string

 - `callback` (function, optional)
   - Called with two parameters after incrementing the number:
-    - `incrementedNumber` - The raw number after incrementing (before padding)
+    - `incrementedNumber` - The raw number after incrementing
-    - `paddedResult` - The formatted string with padding applied
+    - `formattedResult` - The formatted string with padding applied

 ### Return Value

-- Returns a string representing the incremented number, padded according to the specified options
+- Returns a string representing the incremented number, formatted according to the specified options

 ### Exceptions